Eiffel Lake

 Moraine Lake Area

-A spectacular "bench" trail that traverses high above the Valley of the Ten Peaks, offering constant views of the glaciers and peaks without the steep final climb of Sentinel Pass.
+A clear "bench" trail that traverses high above the Valley of the Ten Peaks, offering constant views of the glaciers and peaks without the steep final climb of Sentinel Pass.

 The trail shares the first 2.4 km with Larch Valley before branching left at a well-marked junction.
 It follows a relatively level path along a rocky ridge.

-• Mount Fay: The massive Fay Glacier dominates the view across the valley.
+- Mount Fay: The massive Fay Glacier dominates the view across the valley beneath Mount Fay.

 Safety & Logistics